 British gold sovereigns - For Great Britain, a favourite choice of bullion coin is the gold sovereign.

 The sovereign is popular with investors looking for flexibility and CGT exempt gold.
 Sovereigns weigh 7.9881 grams and are made of 22 carat gold or 91.66% fineness, and therefore contains 7.315 grams or 0.2353544 troy ounces of pure gold.
-The only disadvantage of the sovereign as a bullion coin, is that the alternative one ounce gold coins, such as the Krugerrand, make it easier to calculate their gold content.
+The only disadvantage of the sovereign as a bullion coin is that the alternative one ounce gold coins, such as the Krugerrand, make it easier to calculate their gold content.

-The great advantage of sovereigns is that they are an attractive and much loved coin with a rich tradition and history.
-Single coins, particularly graded, low mintage, rare or proof sovereigns can command high premium.
+The great advantage of sovereigns is that they are an attractive and much-loved coin with a rich tradition and history.
+Single coins, particularly graded, low mintage, rare or proof sovereigns can command high premiums.
 These sovereigns are ideal for serious coin collectors or as gifts for special occasions such as christenings, golden weddings, coming of age.
 Gold investors prefer bullion sovereigns which are sold at low premiums over the gold spot price.
 If you are looking for the lowest premiums, buy either Best Value Secondary Market Sovereigns or if you prefer new coins, Best Value Newly Minted Sovereigns.

 The more you buy, the lower the premiums.
 You can see the difference here:

 Full Best Value Bullion Sovereigns Newly Minted